Newmark Group Inc. [NMRK] stock Downgrade by BofA/Merrill analyst, price target now $4

 How has NMRK stock performed recently?

-Newmark Group Inc. [NMRK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.89.
-With this latest performance, NMRK shares dropped by -15.89% in over the last four-week period, additionally sinking by -67.54% over the last 6 months – not to mention a drop of -61.41% in the past year of trading.
+Newmark Group Inc. [NMRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 14.97.
+With this latest performance, NMRK shares dropped by -25.15% in over the last four-week period, additionally sinking by -61.13% over the last 6 months – not to mention a drop of -55.04% in the past year of trading.

 Newmark Group Inc. [NMRK]: Deeper insight into the fundamentals